Yord/pxi/README.md

 <details open>
 <summary>
 Pixie reads in big structured text files, transforms them with JavaScript functions, and writes them back to disk.
-The usage examples in this section are based on the following big JSONL file.
+The usage examples in this section are based on the following large JSONL file.
 Inspect the examples by clicking on them!

 <p>